7-fs/l4d-fs/README.md

 **Installation:**

-1. First and foremost, make sure you have a legitimate copy of the Left 4 Dead game.
+1. First and foremost, ensure that you have purchased an official copy of the game Left 4 Dead.

 2. Download the cache files for Left 4 Dead (which do not contain the game content) [here](https://drive.google.com/file/d/1UzAI1THc6-VUGi5fy57L5SrV1qUkS7rr/view?usp=sharing).